boot2docker/windows-installer/README.md

 Making a simple Wix for the Boot2Docker-cli should be simple, and this can then be used in this all-in-one installer too.

+## Maintenance

+See `MAINTENANCE.md` for instructions on how to update, bundle and compile the Boot2Docker Windows Installer.